Chapter 39 Immigrating

 Wednesday, May 12, 1982

-Today a man came and bought both her apartment and her buisness for the price that she was asking.
+Today, a man came and bought both her apartment and her business for the price that she was asking.

 Sunday, May 16, 1982

 I was asked to give a farewell talk at church today.
 I didn’t think I would cry, but when I looked at some of the members, I couldn’t help it.
 I will miss our small branch.
 At the end of the meeting, we sang, “God Be With You Till We Meet Again.”
-It was difficult for many in the congregation to sing the song.
+Many in the congregation found it difficult to sing the song.
 Through lots of tears and heavy hearts, we said our goodbyes.

 Monday, May 17, 1982

-I saw Per walking down the middle of the street with his wife and baby.
-Mom’s apartment was on the left on top of the clothing store.
-The pharmacy was right across the street where it says Normal.
+I saw Per walking down the middle of this street with his wife and baby.
+Mom’s apartment was on the left, above the clothing store.
+The pharmacy was right across the street, where it says Normal.

-After we had talked for a few minutes I went back upstair.
-I thought it was crazy that the feeling was so strong and then it turned out he was there!
-Sometimes things happen that can’t be explained.
+After we had talked for a few minutes, I went back upstairs.
+I thought it was crazy that the feeling was so strong, and then he turned out to be there!

 Tuesday, May 25, 1982

-Mom handed over her key to the new owners and then we took a train to Copenhagen.
-We still had 3 left days before we were to board our plane for America.
-Mom called her Aunt Mabel in Copenhagen and asked if we could stay with her for the last few days that we were in Denmark.
+Mom handed over her key to the new owners, and then we took a train to Copenhagen.
+We still had 3 days left before we were to board our plane for America.
+Mom called her Aunt Mabel in Copenhagen and asked if we could stay with her for the last few days of our time in Denmark.
 Aunt Mabel was happy to have us come and stay with her and her family.

-When we arrived at Aunt Mable’s house I noticed that she had a cat, but I thought, “We are only staying for a few days, I should be able to endure it.”
+When we arrived at Aunt Mable’s house, I noticed that she had a cat, but I thought, “We are only staying for a few days, so I should be able to endure it.”
 By the end of the first night, I could feel my lungs were hurting.

 Wednesday, May 26, 1982

-When I woke up this morning my lungs were in a lot of pain.
+When I woke up this morning, my lungs hurt.
 I didn’t tell anyone about it.
-After all, it is only going to be a few more days and we will be off to America.
+After all, it is only a few more days until we are off to America.

 Thursday, May 27, 1982

-I can tell I am getting a fever and that I am getting sicker, but still, I didn’t say anything to anyone.
+I can tell I am getting a fever and sicker, but I still haven’t said anything to anyone.
 I just wanted the days to hurry by so I could get on that plane.
-Aunt Mabel started to notice that I was not eating.
+Aunt Mabel noticed I wasn’t eating.
 I made the excuse that I was just excited about moving to America.
-We only have one more evening left in Denmark.
+We have only one evening left in Denmark.
 Our plane was leaving in the morning.

-On this last day, Mom, Elisabeth, and I went to the post office to mail some of the last of our things since they were too heavy for us to take with us on the plane.
-As we were standing in line at the post office I could tell my fever was getting higher and I felt like I was about to pass out.
-I hurried and went to sit by the side of the wall.
-Elisabeth followed me.
+On this last day, Mom, Beth, and I went to the post office to mail some of the last of our things, since they were too heavy to take on the plane.
+As we were standing in line at the post office, I could tell my fever was getting higher, and I felt like I was about to pass out.
+I hurried over and sat by the wall.
+Beth followed me.
 She asked me if I was feeling okay.
-I had exchanged my money for American dollars, but I still had a little bit of Danish coins left in my pocket.
-I gave Elisabeth the last of my change and asked her to go buy us something cold to drink.
+I had exchanged my money for American dollars, but I still had a few Danish coins left in my pocket.
+I gave Beth the last of my change and asked her to go buy us something cold to drink.

 By then, Mom had mailed the package.
 She came over to ask if I was all right.
-I told her that I needed something to drink.
-Elisabeth returned with the drinks and the three of us sat on the ground to drink them.
+I told her that I just needed something to drink.
+Beth returned with the drinks, and the three of us sat on the ground to drink them.
 The cold drink made me feel a little better.

 Friday, May 28, 1982

 When we got to the airport, I happened to see some Missionaries.
-I wanted to ask them if they could give me a blessing, but there was no time.
-When we got on the plane I could hardly believe we were on our way to America!
+I wanted to ask them for a blessing, but there was no time.
+When we got on the plane, I could hardly believe we were on our way to America!

 An announcement came over the loudspeaker saying they were on strike.
-They announced that they didn’t know how long the strike would last, and no one was to leave the airport in case they were to announce when the planes were flying again.
-They said if we left the airport and our plane was announced and we weren’t there we would lose our plane ticket and would have to buy a new one.
-Then they added, again, that they didn’t know how long the strike was going to last and that it could take hours or it could take days.
+They announced they didn’t know how long the strike would last, and no one was to leave the airport in case they announced when the planes would resume flying.
+They said that if we left the airport, and our plane was announced and we weren’t there, we would lose our plane ticket and have to buy a new one.
+Then they added, again, that they didn’t know how long the strike would last and that it could take hours or maybe even days.

-Planes were landing and no planes were leaving.
-We were in a crowd of people.
+Planes were landing, but none were leaving.
+We were in a crowd.
 There was no place to sit.
 I needed to lie down, or I would certainly pass out.
-I went to sit down on a corner of a table that was already full of people.
+I went to sit at a corner of a table already full of people.
 The man sitting next to me could tell I was not feeling well, so he let me have his seat.
-Then the person next to him let me have her seat also so I was able to partly lie down.
-I didn’t know how I was going to survive the rest of the trip.
+Then the person next to him let me take her seat, so I could lie down a bit.
+I didn’t know how I was going to make it through the rest of the trip.

-We only had American currency and there was no way to exchange it for English money.
-We were not able to buy food or anything to drink.
+We only had American currency, and there was no way to exchange it for English money.
+We were not able to buy any food or drinks.
 I didn’t care about food, but I did want something cold to drink so that the fever would go down.
 I said a silent prayer and asked the Lord for help.

-Out of the crowd of people, I saw a lady walking towards me.
-She said, “I have been watching you and I can tell you are not feeling well.
-She said that she had brought four pills with her for her trip just in case she would need them.”
-I didn’t know what the pills were and at this point, I didn’t care.
+Amid the crowd, I saw a lady walking towards me.
+She said, “I have been watching you, and I can tell you are not feeling well.”
+Then she said that she had brought four pills with her for her trip, just in case she would need them.”
+I didn’t know what the pills were, and at this point, I didn’t care.
 The lady told me to take two pills now and take the other two pills in about four to six hours.
 I thanked her for them.
-I found a drinking fountain and swallowed them.
-I went and sat back down.
+I found a drinking fountain and swallowed two of them.
+Then I went back to lie down, but I couldn’t.
+There were way too many people, so I sat down and rested my head on my legs.

 The pills helped for the next four hours.
 Then the fever came back.
 I took the last two pills, and by now it was almost impossible to make it to the drinking fountain because of the crowd of people who were there.

-People were everywhere.
-Babies were crying and some adults were shouting in frustration.
-When I came back out of the bathroom, it was almost impossible to walk back to where Mom and Elisabeth were.
+People were everywhere!
+Babies were crying, and some adults were shouting in frustration.
+When I came back out of the bathroom, it was almost impossible to walk back to where Mom and Beth were.
 I saw Mom talking to a lady from Germany.
-This lady could tell I was not feeling well so she gave me her apple and told me to eat it so that I could get better.
-I was not hungry, but I thought I better do what she asked because I had not eaten much for days.
-I asked Elisabeth if she wanted half the apple, and she said that she was not hungry and told me to eat it so that I could get better.
+This lady could tell I wasn’t feeling well, so she gave me her apple and told me to eat it so I could get better.
+I was not hungry, but I thought I’d better do as she asked, for I had not eaten much for days.
+I asked Beth if she wanted half the apple, and she said she wasn’t hungry and told me to eat it so I could get better.

-I ate half the apple and Mom ate the other half.
-Four more hours went by and the pills I had been given had worn off.
-I prayed that we would be able to board our plane soon.
+I ate half the apple, and Mom ate the other half.
+Four more hours went by, and the pills I had been given had worn off.
+I prayed we could board our plane soon.

-Finally, after a total of ten hours of waiting in the airport, they announced over the loudspeaker that our plane was ready for boarding.
-Out of all the planes in the airport, ours was the first to leave.
-People started to clap and shouted “Hurray!”
+Finally, after ten hours of waiting at the airport, they announced over the loudspeaker that our plane was ready for boarding.
+Among all the planes at the airport, ours was the first to leave.
+People started clapping and shouting “Hurray!”

-As we were standing in line waiting to put our luggage on board, I felt too weak to carry my suitcase.
-Mom and Elisabeth could barely carry their own.
-A man who was standing in line could see I was having a hard time, so he offered to help me.
+As we stood in line to check our luggage, I felt too weak to carry my suitcase.
+Mom and Beth could barely carry their own.
+A man in line saw I was struggling and offered to help me.
 I was so grateful!

 The first five hours were horrible for me.
 I did not think I could make it to the end of the flight.
-I thought if I just sit back and keep still I would make it.
+I thought if I just sat back and kept still, I would make it.
 I started to pass out again.
 I told Mom to call the stewardess to see if there might be a doctor on board.
 The stewardess came over to see what we wanted.
 At first glance, she could tell I was not well.
-She said, “We have no doctor on board and I don’t know how to help you.”
+She said, “We have no doctor on board, and I don’t know how to help you!”

 The doctor gave me some pills and got my fever and pulse under control.
 The doctor said I was dehydrated and I was to drink as much water as I could.
-Even though there was a shortage of water and food aboard they let me drink as much as I was able.
-They also let Mom and Elisabeth do the same.
+Even though there was a shortage of water and food aboard, they let me drink as much as I was able.
+They also let Mom and Beth do the same.

 We were in her office for over an hour.
-A second guard came in and said to the first security guard who was holding us, to let us go.
-She said, “We have gone through all their belongings and all their papers, there is no reason for you to hold them.
+A second guard came in and told the first security guard holding us to let us go.
+She said, “We have gone through all their belongings and all their papers; there is no reason for you to hold them.
 You need to let them go!”
 The first security guard looked very upset.
 She reluctantly let us get on our way.

 Once we were in the main lobby, Mom could call Ed to let him know we were in Los Angeles.
 I laid down on a nearby bench and waited for Ed to pick us up.

 When we arrived at Ed’s house, he showed us where our beds were.
 I was so glad to lie down again!
-As I got into bed, I was I was going to die.
-I was sad that I wouldn’t get to live in America and see more of it, like I had planned.
-I thought my mission on earth must be done and I was happy that I had been able to help Mom and Elisabeth get to America.
+As I got into bed, I was sure I would die in my sleep.
+I was sad that I wouldn’t get to live in America and see more of it, as I had planned.
+I thought my mission on earth was done, and I was happy to have helped Mom and Beth get to America.

 Saturday, May 29, 1982

-This morning, Mom and Ed came into my room so we could go to the hospital.
-As I woke up, I was surprised I was still alive.
-I was too weak to move let alone to get out of bed and go anywhere.
+This morning, Mom and Ed came into my room to take me to the hospital.
+As I woke, I was surprised to find I was still alive!
+I was too weak to move, let alone to get out of bed and go anywhere.
 I asked Ed if he would give me a priesthood blessing so that I would be strong enough to get out of bed and get to the hospital.
 Ed told me he would be right back with someone who could help him give me a blessing.

-While he was gone Elisabeth brought me some water.
+While he was gone, Beth brought me some water.
 I was surprised at how thirsty I was.

 Ed came back with a neighbor who could help him give me a blessing.
-When they were done with the blessing, Ed asked me if I felt strong enough to go in the car.
-I told him I was very tired and maybe if I slept for a little longer I would be able to go to the car.
+When they finished the blessing, Ed asked me if I felt strong enough to get into the car.
+I told him I was tired, and maybe if I slept a little longer, I would have enough strength to go to the car.

 I slept for two hours.
-When I woke up, I took a deep breath and it didn’t hurt.
+When I woke up, I took a deep breath, and it didn’t hurt.
 I could tell my fever was gone.
-I got out of bed and felt better than I had in a long time.
-I looked out the window and saw the sun was shining.
+I got out of bed and felt better than I had in a long time!
+I looked out the window and saw that the sun was shining.
 I could see they had an orange tree in the backyard.
 I had never seen an orange tree before.
 I was excited to go pick one right off the tree.

 When Mom and Ed came back to the bedroom, they were surprised to see me standing by the window.
 Ed said you look like you can walk to the car now.
 I told him I was fine and that I didn’t need to go to the hospital anymore.
 He looked at me in disbelief, because he had seen, first-hand, how sick I had been.

-I said a prayer and thanked Heavenly Father for answering my prayer about coming to America, a task that I knew seemed impossible.
+I said a prayer and thanked Heavenly Father for answering my prayer to come to America, a task I knew seemed impossible.
 He had opened all the doors!
 I also thanked him for getting well again.
-I am so grateful for my Heavenly Father.
-He made things that were impossible, possible.
+I am so grateful for Heavenly Father.
+He made the impossible possible.
 I could not have done it without His help.

 Posted